 What does the Settlement Provide?

 In addition, Settlement Class Members can receive up to $2,500.00 in reimbursement for out-of-pocket losses and up to $25.00 per hour for up to ten (10) hours of Lost Time.
-And, if you experienced an incident(s) of actual identity fraud as a result of the Data Incident, you may submit a claim for reimbursement.
+And, if you experienced an incident(s) of actual identity fraud as a result of the Data Incident, you may have submitted a claim for reimbursement.
 These benefits are also subject to proration, depending on the number and amounts of valid claims.
 Eligible claimants may be entitled to recover for losses of up to $5,000.00 per individual upon documentation of actual identity fraud related to the Data Incident, up to an aggregate maximum of $600,000.00.

 Your Legal Rights and Options in This Lawsuit